STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Yes.
 The swab works on cold sores or any other suspected herpes lesion regardless of location.
 The technique is the same: press the swab firmly against the base of the sore for 5 to 10 seconds, rolling it back and forth to pick up cells.
 The lab test will identify whether HSV-1 or HSV-2 is present, which can be useful information even for a cold sore that you assume is HSV-1.

-Most results are available within 24 hours of the lab receiving the sample.
+Most results are available within 2-3 days of the lab receiving the sample.
 Postal transit time depends on your postcode and the post day — allow one to three business days for the kit to reach the lab.
 Your result is sent by SMS as soon as it is available.
 If the result is positive, a Specialist GP calls you to discuss the result and any next steps.

 Self-collected swabs of herpes lesions have lower sensitivity than clinician-collected swabs — mainly because of swabbing technique.
 A negative result does not reliably rule out herpes when there has been a typical-looking sore.
 If you remain concerned, options include re-testing during the next outbreak, type-specific blood testing through a GP, or in-person clinical assessment.
 The Specialist GP can discuss what makes sense in your situation.